OwnID/ownid-ios-sdk/README.md

 ### Additional Components:

 - **[OwnID WebView Bridge](Docs/sdk-webbridge-doc.md)** - A Core SDK component that introduces native Passkeys functionality to the OwnID Web SDK when running within a webview.
+Also, it suports the integration in Capacitor app.

 ### Advanced Configuration